 Depending on where you are, a cell booster can take your signal from completely useless to “I can actually work from here?!”, which makes all the difference.
 We found that to be the case while boondocking in Mojave.

 There’s no universal tool (as far as we know) that will boost your WiFi and your cell signal at the same time, so you’ll need a separate booster just for cellular connection.
 If cost is a concern, play around with other options to see if you need one before you invest in a cell signal booster.
-They don’t always work—but that said, we know RVers who wouldn’t travel without one (and we are those RVers).
+They don’t always work—but that said, we know RVers who wouldn’t travel without one.

 Check out our Cell Booster for RV article to see if it’s the right fit for your RV travel needs.